johanbrook/github-facebook-hook/README.md

 When that's done, grab the URL to your Heroku app (something like `http://<appname>.herokuapp.com`).

-Next, go the the GitHub repo you want to **watch**, and choose "Admin" > "Service Hooks" > "Post Receive URLs".
+Next, go the the GitHub repo you want to **watch**, and choose "Admin" > "Webhooks & Services" > "Add webhooks.
 Add the URL to your Heroku app and append `/facebook`.

 	http://<appname>.herokuapp.com/facebook